browserstack/mocha-browserstack/README.md

 ## Notes
-* You can view your test results on the [BrowserStack automate dashboard](https://www.browserstack.com/automate)
+* You can view your test results on the [BrowserStack automate dashboard](https://automate.browserstack.com)
-* To test on a different set of browsers, check out our [platform configurator](https://www.browserstack.com/automate/node#setting-os-and-browser)
+* To test on a different set of browsers, check out our [capabilities generator](https://www.browserstack.com/automate/capabilities)
 * You can export the environment variables for the Username and Access Key of your BrowserStack account

   ```